-Cardiff State Beach, which provides the only formal day-use facilities for beach visitors between Sea Cliff County Park (approximately 1.5 miles to the north), and Fletcher Cove (about 1.5 miles to the south), serves as an important recreational resource of region-wide importance.
+Cardiff State Beach, which provides the only formal day-use facilities for beach visitors between Sea Cliff County Park (approximately 1.5 miles to the north), and Fletcher Cove (about 1.5 miles to the south), is served by two parking lots and provides an important recreational resource of region-wide importance.
 In the certified City of Encinitas LCP, Cardiff State Beach in this location is designated as a "high intensity beach recreational use area".
 In addition, the LCP states that the City will work with State Parks to improve public access to this beach.
 Thus, as the popularity of San Diego's north coast as both a population center and as a visitor destination continues to increase, and, as more beach visitors choose north county beaches as destinations for recreational use, the conflicts between commercial and beach visitor use for parking will grow apace.
 As such, use of a public beach parking lot for "private" use will adversely affect the public's ability to access this public recreational beach.

-Currently two State parking lots serve Cardiff State Beach; the north parking lot, which is the subject of this permit application, contains 105 parking spaces, and provides restrooms, showers, etc. The south parking lot, which is located approximately three-fourths of a mile south of the north lot and provides parking for 520 cars, currently does not have available any bathroom or other typical day-use facilities.
-Currently, only the north lot charges a day use fee due to the lack of completed facilities at the South Cardiff State Beach Lot.
-In addition, across Highway 101 to the east of the North Cardiff

-State Beach Parking Lot there is an office building that was approved for construction by the Commission in 1983 (ref.
+Currently two State parking lots serve Cardiff State Beach; the north parking lot, which is the subject of this permit application, contains 105 parking spaces, and provides typical day-use facilities (i.e., restrooms, showers, etc.).
+The south parking lot, which is located approximately three-fourths of a mile south of the north lot and provides parking for 520 cars, has recently opened to the public typical day-use facilities.
+In addition, across Highway 101 to the east of the North Cardiff State Beach Parking Lot there is an office building that was approved for construction by the Commission in 1983 (ref.
 CDP #6-83-21/Plastino).
 As part of the approval of the building by the Commission, the 54 parking spaces that serve the office building were required to be made available to the public after business hours (5:00 p.m. to 3:00 a.m.
 Monday through Friday and 8:00 a.m. to 3:00 a.m. on Saturday, Sunday and holidays).
 This requirement was memorialized in a recorded deed restriction which also states that none of the spaces could be leased to any other private use.
-Of these three lots which offer public parking, the north Cardiff State Beach Parking Lot is the only lot which offers day-use facilities and also offers the most direct access to the beach.
-A majority of the beach population is also currently directed to the North Cardiff Beach due to the good surf break and the lack of sand at South Cardiff.
+Of these three lots which offer public parking, the north Cardiff State Beach Parking Lot offers the most direct access to the beach.
+In addition, a majority of the beach population is currently directed to the North Cardiff Beach due to the good surf break and the lack of sand at South Cardiff.